PacktPublishing/React-Anti-Patterns/ch12/How-Is-The-Weather-Like.md

 Now the list item provides more details to help users distinguish between the results.
 Before we proceed to the next major feature, let's first tackle some housekeeping tasks.
 While we've been focused on delivering the feature, we haven't given much attention to code quality so far.

-# Applying Anti-Corruption Layer
+# Implementing Anti-Corruption Layer

-As an individual component, SearchResultItem works perfectly.
-But the problem is in the search result we get from remote server, the data is in a different shape.
+Within our application, the `SearchResultItem` component serves its purpose well.
+However, the challenge arises from the discrepancy between the data shape we require and the data shape we receive from the remote server.

-For example, it contains many unnecessary items we don't need.
-And also we want to make sure the `SearchResultItem` won't be affected if the data shaped changed in the future.
+Consider the server's response; it includes many elements we don't need.
+Moreover, we want to shield our `SearchResultItem` from any future changes to the data shape from the server.

 ```tsx
 [